Sami0/google-homepage/README.md

 ===========

 <p>My first Repository on GitHub. </p>
-I Deisgned Google homepage , with The Odin Project.
+I Designed Google homepage , with The Odin Project.